yanboishere/AIGC-Continue/README.md

 If you are a novice, there is a high probability that you will not get all the answers you want in one inquiry.

 ---

+## How AIGC Mind Map Deal This Problem？
+The AIGC mind map will ask you questions that will answer multiple answers.
+Send the question through the API interface of the AIGC platform for inquiry.
+If multiple pieces of information are returned (1.
+2. 3 appears in the returned information) . strip)
+Our platform system began to make mind maps

+[After personal testing, in the process of information extraction, the information returned is a long piece of text, and it is difficult to extract one by one from it at this stage

+So we now choose to only generate answers with clear 1.
+2. 3. in the returned information]